Silent installation

 Installing fresh Core and WDT packages

-A fresh installation can be performed using a Full DVD or Standard package installation media.
+A fresh installation can be performed using a Standalone package installation media.
 It cannot be performed with an installation media of type Cumulative patch.

 Packages on the installation media are the following: